onlythenaive/storager-backend-proto/docs/frontend-api-specification.md

 ## Routes

 ### Index Page
-All the requests which do not start with any: `/data/`, `/integration/`, `/security/`, `/static/` return the index HTML page in response.
+All the requests which do not start with any: `/data/`, `/integration/`, `/security/` or `/static/` return the index HTML page in response.
 These requests are allowed to be unauthenticated.

 ### Data
 Requests starting with `/data/` are designed to return frontend-required data in JSON format.
-These requests are **not** allowed to be unauthenticated (except of those for */security/logon* feature).
+These requests are **not** allowed to be unauthenticated.

 ### Integration
 Requests starting with `/integration/` are designed to be used by external systems, therefore they must be ignored by the frontend application.

 ### Security
 Requests starting with `/security/` are designed to invoke special client actions:
-* Logon: `/security/logon` (anonymous requests are allowed);
+* Logon: `/security/logon` (unauthenticated requests are allowed);
 * Logout: `/security/logout`.

 ### Static Assets